 What is a bonded warehouse?

-A bonded warehouse, sometimes referred to as a “freeport”, is a storage facility overseen directly by customs officials in which items can be stored without being imported.
-Goods stored in bonded warehouses remain “in transit” for as long as they remain in the warehouse.
+A bonded warehouse, sometimes referred to as a freeport, is a storage facility overseen directly by customs officials in which items can be stored without being imported into the country in which the bonded warehouse is situated.
+Goods stored in bonded warehouses remain “in transit” for as long as they remain in these warehouses.

 Swiss value added tax (VAT) is only paid if the goods are removed from the bonded warehouse and “imported” into Switzerland, at which time regular customs procedures are followed.
 If the goods are transferred to another bonded warehouse, they maintain their VAT-exempt status.
 If items are transferred directly from the bonded warehouse to another country, import duties are only paid in the country of import.